-Chronic emotional and mental stress is a big contributor to high blood pressure.
+Of course, chronic emotional and mental stress is a major cause of high blood pressure.
 That's because stress causes a sustained increase in the activity in the sympathetic nervous system—the part of your nervous system associated with the fight-or-flight response.
-When your sympathetic nervous system is activated, it floods your blood with cortisol and adrenaline, accelerating your heart rate, constricting your blood vessels and increasing blood pressure.
+When your sympathetic nervous system is activated, it floods your blood with cortisol and adrenaline, accelerating your heart rate, constricting your blood vessels, and increasing blood pressure.

-How to Reduce Stress to Lower Your Blood Pressure Naturally
+How to Lower Stress to Reduce Your Blood Pressure Naturally

 The higher your psychological stress level, the higher your blood pressure is likely to be.
 That’s why I can’t emphasize enough how important it is to learn to recognize the triggers of your stress and promptly deal with them.
-Luckily, reducing your stress level can be as easy as learning when you need to breathe more deeply, laugh more often, or spend more time with your pet.
-Learn eight time-tested stress-reduction techniques to help lower your blood pressure.
+Luckily, reducing your blood pressure naturally can be as easy as learning when you need to breathe more deeply, laugh more often, or spend more time with your pet.

-Your emotions, particularly anger and grief, are "hidden risk factors" for high blood pressure.
-That’s because while high blood pressure may be caused by a chemical imbalance, unhealthy diet or excess weight, its other name—hypertension—also reflects another major cause.
+Your emotions, particularly anger and grief, are hidden causes for high blood pressure.
+That’s because while high blood pressure may be caused by a chemical imbalance, unhealthy diet, or excess weight, its other name—hypertension—also reflects another major cause.
 Hypertension can arise because you are “hyper-tense”—filled with bottled-up anger or grief.
-For specific tips, read my recommendations for how to defuse your anger or how to manage your grief to help lower your blood pressure naturally.
+Luckily, there are lifestyle practices that help defuse your anger and manage your grief to reduce your blood pressure naturally.

-Hundreds of studies have confirmed that practicing the mind-body activities of yoga, T’ai Chi or transcendental meditation effectively helps to lower your blood pressure naturally and helps in reducing stress.
-Check out these stats, then see if there’s a class near you:
+Hundreds of studies have confirmed that practicing the mind-body activities of yoga, T’ai Chi, and transcendental meditation effectively helps to reduce your blood pressure naturally and lower stress.

 More Dr. Sinatra Advice on How to Lower Your Blood Pressure Naturally

 What’s the best diet for high blood pressure?
-Learn how drinking water the Pan-Asian Mediterranean (PAM) approach to eating can help lower your blood pressure.
+Learn how drinking water and the Pan-Asian Modified Mediterranean (PAMM) approach to eating can help lower your blood pressure.

 Which nutritional supplements will help lower your blood pressure?
 Find out about the core supplements I recommend for everyone with cardiovascular concerns, plus some additional ones specifically for those with high blood pressure.